openfga/openfga/docs/security-self-assessment.md

 See [OpenFGA Security Doc](https://github.com/openfga/.github/blob/main/SECURITY.md) for a description for how incidents should be communicated.

-OpenFGA maintainers are responsible for tracking any vulnerabilities reported.

-Issues are triaged with high priority, and are escalated if confirmed.
-Issues are triaged in private channels.
+The OpenFGA maintainers bear the responsibility of monitoring and addressing reported vulnerabilities.
+Identified issues undergo prioritized triage, with immediate escalation upon confirmation.
+The triage process is conducted in private channels.

-OpenFGA follows the Github security advisory process.
-When an issue is identified, a CVE is requested, and the fix is worked out in a private branch linked to the CVE.
+Adhering to the GitHub security advisory process, OpenFGA initiates the CVE (Common Vulnerabilities and Exposures) request upon issue identification.
+The resolution is developed in a private branch associated with the CVE.

-Once the fix is confirmed, it will be released in a new patch release for each OpenFGA major supported version.
+Upon confirmation of the fix's effectiveness, it is released through a new patch for each major supported version of OpenFGA.

 The changelog will link to the CVE, which will describe the vulnerability and its mitigation.
 Any public announcements sent for these fixes will be linked to [the release notes](https://github.com/openfga/openfga/releases/tag/v1.3.2).